ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "thatcher/1963-06-09-The-Post-Standard-Syracuse-NY-p106" "500" /%}}
 {{% fig "thatcher/1963-06-10-The-Ithaca-Journal-Ithaca-NY-p2" "500" /%}}

-As I write this, I have contacted several living descendants of David Thatcher, and Joan Taber of Newfield appears to be the one with the greatest knowledge of the family history, having preserved many artifacts and performed her own research over the years.
+I have contacted several living descendants of David Thatcher, and Joan Taber of Newfield appears to be the one with the greatest knowledge of the family history, having preserved many artifacts and performed her own research over the years.
 At one time, she thought she may have had a photo of David Thatcher, and she also believes she has some Eastman materials.
 According to Joan and another descendant, there are family anecdotes about Thomas Thatcher ringing the church bells in England, and there are references in their documents to a "Mercy Thatcher" although nobody seems to know who this person might be exactly.

 ## The Eastmans